 Let building your new home be your top priority.

 What are the different types of new single-family homes?

 Newly built homes

-Nearly move-in ready and located in a new development or on a builder’s lot, these homes typically come with limited warranties on the house and appliances.
+Located in a new community or on a builder's lot, these homes typically come with limited warranties on the house and appliances.

-Newly built homes offer features that are not typically available in existing homes, including:
+Newly built homes offer features that often are not available in existing homes, including: